LennonLab/Emergence/EmergencePrePrint.md

 However, MTE does not predict patterns of commonness and rarity such as the species abundance distribution (SAD) and species-area relationship (SAR).
 In contrast, METE predicts several patterns of commonness and rarity, including the SAD and SAR (Harte 2011).
 However, METE makes no predictions of metabolic scaling.
-Despite their shared subfield and generality, METE and MTE do not make predictions about any of the same patterns and use few, if any, of the same inputs.
+Despite their shared subfield and generality, METE and MTE do not make predictions about any of the same patterns and use few, if any, of the same inputs (~~i.e., ???).

-Ecologists have rarely considered how patterns from across subfields and theories can simultaneously emerge.
+Ecologists have rarely considered how patterns from across subfields ~~disciplines~~? and theories can simultaneously emerge.
 This is perhaps due to the difficulties of empirical study and the challenges of deriving elegant models that are capable of producing multiple patterns.
 However, one form of ecological modeling is amenable to this task, i.e., individual-based modeling (IBM).
 IBMs encode rules of how individual particles (e.g., organisms, resource particles) behave according to theories, principles, mechanisms, and processes (e.g., Rosindell et al. 2015, Hellweger *et al.* 2016).